jdfung/myvaccine.frontend/README.md

 # Vaccination Appointment Management System - End User Front-End

-Welcome to the Vaccination Appointment Management System's end-user front-end repository.
-This project aims to provide a seamless experience for users to book vaccination appointments easily and efficiently.
+Welcome to the MyVaccine Appointment Management System's user front-end repository.
+This project aims to provide a seamless experience for users to Register, book, and manage their vaccination appointments easily and efficiently.
 The system consists of an end-user site and an admin dashboard.
 This repository is dedicated to the end-user front-end implementation.

 ## Project Structure